 Even if the youths are right, they are going about this problem the wrong way.
 By resting their case for the occupancy of offices on the mere fact of their age, they are repeating the mistake of the analog, self-seeking “leaders” whom they are trying to displace.
 In simple language, the youths are using age to buttress the culture of entitlement, just as their elders used incumbency to justify and entrench analog, self-seeking, sit-tight leadership at the expense of the visionary ideal-type.

 The youths will be ready for leadership if and when they demonstrate the will to rise above ethno-religious acrimony and ponder win-win, holistic, solutions to vexing challenges.
 As participants on the current leadership training program, the questions you should be asking yourself are whether we have firmly grasped the essence of leadership in Africa, if those parading themselves as leaders are worthy of the appellation, when social science will get round to finding the correct term for the analogs so we stop calling them leaders, and what you, program participants, need to do to be acknowledged as bona fide leaders.
 If you are thinking of challenges to tackle and make your mark, you don’t have to look very far.
-Start with the challenges close to home—cultism on campuses, examination malpractices, corruption of values and institutions, sexual harassment, and exertion of undue influence on public service recruitment agencies and processes.
+Start with the challenges close to home—cultism on campuses, examination malpractices, corruption of values and institutions, sexual harassment, police brutality, and exertion of undue influence on public service recruitment agencies and processes.
 Begin to make an impact in any of these areas, and see how quickly you, the digital generation, will send the analogs adrift.

 The accountability factor in leadership

 Your task is of course not finished until you agree on mechanisms for holding your selves and other leaders accountable.
 Accountability goes beyond answering for the allocation of resources.
 It includes holding leaders and their subordinates accountable for the delivery of preferred and fairly specific outcomes.
 If you ever find yourself in top executive leadership positions (like President, provincial or state Governors, Mayors), you should insist on entering into performance contracts between yourselves and your lieutenants.
 This is one innovation that the analog leaders have so far resisted.
-It is one innovation you need to cement your reputation for digital, computer-age, leadership.
+It is one innovation you need in order to cement your reputation for digital, computer-age, leadership.
 It is one innovation that has delivered quick results in a number of African countries.

 I thank you for your patience and attention.
 I also thank the Director-General of ASCON for giving me this opportunity to interact with you.
 May you all grow to be leaders with the will and the capacity to tackle Africa’s complex but actually surmountable challenges.